IuliiaZaitova/code_slingers/README.md

     Conda:
     conda activate <name of your env>

-(To leave the virtual environment, simply run: deactivate)
+(To leave the virtual environment, simply run: 'deactivate' (with virtualenv) or 'conda deactivate' (with conda))

 #### Install Requirements